-From Dean on February 1st, 2007 in Kitchen Remodel
+From Dean Dowd on February 01, 2007 in Kitchen Remodel

 Twenty-five years ago, choosing a countertop was easy.
 You picked from a dozen or so colors of plastic laminate and then moved on to another room in the house.
 But there’s been a counter revolution in this country that you, the consumer have sparked because of your desire for a more functional, stylish and luxurious counter.
 The counter is no longer just a work surface, but an integral design element in the kitchen.
 Let’s face it; the kitchen is the focal point of every home.